How To Stop the Baby from Throwing Food? 10 Easy Tips to Stop

 There are many reasons why babies and toddlers throw away their food.
 If your baby is 6 to 12 months old, there’s a good chance that you can teach them to stop.

-If you’ve tried for a few months and nothing has worked, it may be time to look at other options, like ignoring the behaviour or letting them eat by themselves.
+If you’ve tried for a few months and nothing has worked, it may be time to look at other options, like ignoring the behavior or letting them eat alone.

 When it comes to children, nothing is ever easy, which applies when they resist eating solid food.
 However, there are ways you can get around this, such as allowing them to eat solid food in the presence of a parent.
 You can also give them something they like to hold on to, such as an apple or banana.